What is Parkinson’s disease?

 Home care help for people with Parkinson’s

 Due to its nature, Parkinson’s will often get progressively worse as time goes on.
 This may make it difficult to carry out even basic day to day activities.
 While treatment can help, not everyone will respond well to it.

 With this comes a loss of independence, and a loss of ability to care for oneself.
 In the absence of some external help, this can pose a severe risk.

-For example, a person with Parkinson’s could find it impossible to wash and dress themselves.
+For example, a person with Parkinson’s could find it very difficult to wash and dress themselves.
 This decline in personal hygiene may eventually cause additional problems with the patient’s health, and a further decline in their standard of living.

-At SuperCarers, we help people with Parkinson’s disease by finding and selecting experienced carers to meet their personal needs.
-Whether it’s just a little extra help with tasks that have now become too difficult to manage solo, to more involved care work, a home carer greatly improves the quality of life of any person living with Parkinson’s.
+At SuperCarers, we are able to help people with Parkinson’s disease to find a care provider to meet their personal needs.
+Whether it’s just a little extra help with tasks that have now become too difficult to manage solo, to more involved care work, a care provider greatly improves the quality of life of any person living with Parkinson’s.

-Most importantly, carers provide structure and support.
-A carer on hand to restore normality and routine can reassure and keep people on track, as well as assisting in recovery.
+Most importantly, care providers can provide structure and support and be on hand to restore normality or routine which can reassure and keep people on track, as well as assisting in recovery.